Israel and the Kurds strive to maintain post-US relationship

 Israel was, one might say, “officially in love” with the Syrian Kurds.
 Some Israelis, such as Canadian-Israeli Gill Rosenberg, joined the Kurdish armed forces in Syria and fought with them against ISIS.
 Any sign of support for the Kurds was well-received by the general public, and more and more politicians got on board as well.

-Former MK Mossi Raz (Meretz), whose family came to Israel from Iraq, believes that there are two types of Israeli support for the Kurds.
+Former Meretz MK Mossi Raz, whose family came to Israel from Iraq, believes that there are two types of Israeli support for the Kurds.

-“There is one group that supports the issue of human rights everywhere, and it’s driven by compassion and solidarity,” he told The Media Line.

 From words to deeds